yjlolo/pytorch-deep-markov-model/README.md

     series = {AAAI'17}
 }
 ```
+**Note:**
-**Note:** The calculated metrics in `model/metrics.py` do not match those reported in the paper, which might be (more likely) due to differences in parameter settings and metric calculations.
+1. The calculated metrics in `model/metrics.py` do not match those reported in the paper, which might be (more likely) due to differences in parameter settings and metric calculations.
+2. The current implementatoin only supports JSB polyphonic music dataset.

 ## Usage
 Training the model with the default `config.json`: